Whiting Awards

 Since 1985, the Foundation has supported creative writing through the Whiting Awards, given annually to ten emerging writers in fiction, nonfiction, poetry, and drama.
 The awards, of $50,000 each, are based on early accomplishment and the promise of great work to come.

-We hope to identify exceptional new writers who have yet to make their mark in the literary culture.
+We hope to identify exceptional new writers whose work we believe has the power to impact literary culture (and beyond): the writers to watch.
 Though the writers may not necessarily be young (talent may emerge at any age), the grant ideally offers recipients a first opportunity to devote themselves fully to writing, and the recognition has a significant impact.
 Whiting winners have gone on to win numerous prestigious awards and fellowships, including the Pulitzer Prize, the National Book Award, the National Book Critics Circle Award, the Obie Award, and MacArthur, Guggenheim, and Lannan fellowships, and their work has shaped and advanced literature in this country over the past three decades.
 For a list of our previous winners, click here.

 The Foundation does not accept applications or unsolicited nominations.
 Rather, we invite nominators from across the country whose work brings them in contact with individuals of extraordinary talent to propose a single candidate each.
 The pool of nominators changes annually, and has included writers, professors, editors, agents, critics, booksellers, artistic directors of theaters, dramaturgs, and directors of literary festivals or reading series.
 Winners are chosen by a selection committee, a small group of recognized writers, literary scholars, and editors appointed every year by the Foundation.